TokenSwap: Backdoor Attack on the Compositional Understanding of Large Vision-Language Models: The Proposed Approach

 Unlike conventional backdoor attacks \citep{lu2024test, lyu2024trojvlm, liang2024revisiting, ni2024physical, lyu2024backdooring} that force a model to produce a fixed textual response, our proposed TokenSwap attack specifically targets the compositional understanding capability of LVLMs.
 Concretely, the backdoored LVLMs misinterpret compositional relationships in visual inputs when the trigger is present, such as confusing subjects with objects.
 Formally, the target of TokenSwap can be expressed as:

 where $\mathrm{swap}(\boldsymbol{t}, s, o)$ denotes the operation that exchanges the positions of the subject token $s$ and the object token $o$ in the text $\boldsymbol{t}$.
-To implement TokenSwap effectively, as shown in \cref{fig:teaser}, we introduce two critical components: (i) \emph{poisoned dataset crafting} (\cref{sec:poisoned-data-crafting}), designed to establish a connection between the visual trigger and the adversarial compositional understanding; (ii) \emph{adaptive token-weighted loss} (\cref{sec:atw_loss}), developed to accelerate the formation of the backdoor connection by emphasizing the swapped tokens during backdoor training.
+The following theorem explains why this swapped target is geometrically easier to induce than a conventional semantically mismatched fixed target.
+The detailed proof is deferred to \cref{app:claim-theory}. \begin{theorem}[Swapped captions are easier to induce] Assume object-level features dominate the visual and textual embeddings of a contrastively pre-trained VLM, and relational signals contribute only an $O(\epsilon)$ perturbation.
+Then a subject-object-swapped caption is $O(\epsilon)$-close to the original caption in embedding space, while a semantically mismatched caption is much farther away.
+Consequently, inducing the swapped caption in an LVLM requires substantially smaller adaptation than a conventional fixed target. \end{theorem} To implement TokenSwap effectively, as shown in \cref{fig:teaser}, we introduce two critical components: (i) \emph{poisoned dataset crafting} (\cref{sec:poisoned-data-crafting}), designed to establish a connection between the visual trigger and the adversarial compositional understanding; (ii) \emph{adaptive token-weighted loss} (\cref{sec:atw_loss}), developed to accelerate the formation of the backdoor connection by emphasizing the swapped tokens during backdoor training.